Botanical Art Program at Adkins Arboretum

 Upcoming classes available here.

-CERTIFICATE OF COMPETENCE PROGRAM
+CERTIFICATE OF COMPETENCY PROGRAM

-The Certificate of Competence in Botanical Art at Adkins Arboretum will offer a comprehensive series of classes in botanical art.
+The Certificate of Competency in Botanical Art at Adkins Arboretum will offer a comprehensive series of classes in botanical art.
 Participants will gain the drawing and painting skills required to render accurate, detailed, and artistic depictions of the natural world.

 The Certificate recognizes students who have completed the program.